Master's in Palliative Care Program Overview

 Palliative Care Information Sessions

-Gather all the information you need to take your next steps in one of our information sessions offered each month tailored to your profession:
+Gather all the information you need to take your next steps in one of our information sessions.
+Information sessions are offered virtually at various times each month.

 Each session will give you the opportunity to ask questions about the format, curriculum, outcomes, and more.
+You can also meet some of the palliative care faculty members.
 This is an excellent, no-pressure way to see if the palliative care graduate programs are right for you and learn how continuing your education could fit into your life.

-Your application fee will be waived if you register for an information session!
+Your application fee will be waived if you attend an information session!
 Currently, the application fee is $50 for domestic applicants and $75 for international applicants.

 Take the Next Step